The cross-over from Townes solitons to droplets in a 2D Bose mixture: Appendices

+where $\dpsi_1$ is supposed to be a small correction, meaning that the bath is everywhere only weakly depleted ($n_1(\bs r,t) \approx n_\infty$ everywhere).
+We now detail how to reduce the initial system of equations to a single closed equation for $\psi_2$:\\

+-- First, by keeping all the terms in the first equation of system\,\eqref{eq:twocomp_time} up to order 2 in $\dpsi_1$, we are left with:

-We make two hypotheses to solve this system of equations:\\ -- First, we note that the characteristic time scale for the evolution associated with the minority component is expected to be much longer than the intrinsic time scale $\mu_1^{-1}$ of the bath.
-Therefore we assume in the following that the state of the bath follows adiabatically the slow motion of the minority component, which amounts to neglecting the terms $\partial_t \dpsi_1$ and $\partial_t \dpsi_1^*$ in Eq.\,\eqref{eq:twocomp_time_app}.
-We thus arrive at
+-- Second, we note that the characteristic time scale for the evolution associated with the minority component is expected to be much longer than the intrinsic time scale $\mu_1^{-1}$ of the bath.
+Therefore we assume in the following that the state of the bath follows adiabatically the slow motion of the minority component, which amounts to fully neglecting the term $\partial_t \dpsi_1$ in Eq.\,\eqref{eq:twocomp_time_app}.
+This approximation will be justified \emph{a posteriori} at the end of this appendix.

--- Second, we assume that all length scales associated with the minority component are large compared to the bath healing length $\xi$, so that the term $\frac{\nabla^2}{4\mu_1}$ can be treated as a small correction.
-The solution of Eq.\,\eqref{eq:system} then leads to
+-- Third, we assume that we can perturbatively expand $\dpsi_1/\sqrt{n_\infty}$ in terms of two small parameters.
+The first one is $n_2 / n_\infty$ and is associated with the weak-depletion hypothesis mentioned above.
+The second small parameter is $\xi^2 \nabla^2$ and originates from the fact that the spatial variations of the fields $(\dpsi_1, \psi_2)$ occur on a scale much larger than the bath healing length $\xi$.
+For clarity, we now introduce the following combinations:

+We obtain the first-order contribution $\mathcal{S}^{(1)}$ to $\mathcal{S}$ by keeping only the terms gathered in the first line of Eq.\,\eqref{eq:twocomp_time_app} (except the time derivative that we dropped):